satansdeer/satansdeer.github.com/content/legacy-posts/record-screen-in-mont/index.md

 9. Add zoom effects if needed.
 10. Export the file.

-The important part is that recording is not the final step.
+Recording is not the final step.
 Editing after recording is where the video becomes useful.

 ## Step 1: Switch To Recording Mode